Rearguard & Resplendent

 I would be even happier the next day as Ben, Vern and I found ourselves standing on Resplendent’s heavily corniced summit, thankful for the flawless conditions we experienced throughout the ascent, and in awe of the sublime views of Mt.
 Robson and its surrounding peaks.

 While the conditions were on our side, there were other struggles to contend with as my feet were in bad shape by the end of the first day.
 The following 60km of travel wouldn’t be kind, but they say that nothing worthwhile comes easy, and I can’t say anything less than that my first experience of Berg Lake was worth a little suffering.

 Berg Lake Approach / Day 1

-It was hoped that we would have a nice ski track to follow all the way in, but the spring melt had come with haste and we were soon presenting a ridiculous visual of three grown men skinning from narrow ice patch to narrow ice patch along a largely dirt trail; as though we were desperately clinging to the last vestiges of winter and deeply in denial of its passing.
-With every blind corner fingers were secretly crossed for a healthy covering of continuous white stuff, but these hopes would be dashed until we drew near the famed (but partially frozen) Emperor Falls – roughly 14km in.
+It was hoped that we would have a nice ski track to follow all the way in, but the spring melt produced a ridiculous visual of three men skinning from narrow ice patch to ice patch along a dirt trail; as though we were desperately clinging to the last vestiges of winter and deeply in denial of its passing.
+With every blind corner, fingers were secretly crossed for a healthy covering of continuous white stuff, but these hopes would be dashed until we drew near the famed (but partially frozen) Emperor Falls – roughly 14km later.